Oligohydramnios

 The fluid is made by your baby’s lungs and kidneys.
 Your baby swallows the fluid and passes it out as urine.
 The waste is taken away through your placenta.

-Pregnant women normally have about one-half to 1 quart (500 ml to 1,000 ml) of amniotic fluid.
+Pregnant people normally have about one-half to 1 quart (500 ml to 1,000 ml) of amniotic fluid.
 Too much or too little amniotic fluid can cause problems.
 These issues can affect how your baby develops.
 They can also cause pregnancy complications.
 Or the amount of amniotic fluid may be a sign of another issue.

 What causes oligohydramnios?